Krupa-lakshmana/Cloud-Native-WebApp/README.md

 # Cloud-Native-WebApp
-Overview
+##Overview

 This is a simple cloud-native backend web application built with Node.js, Express, and PostgreSQL.
 It implements a health check API endpoint (/healthz) to demonstrate backend development and database integration principles.

 Each time the endpoint is accessed, a record is inserted into the database to track health check requests.

-Project Structure
+##Project Structure
 Cloud-Native-WebApp/
-│
 ├── src/
 │ ├── config/
 │ │ └── db.js # Database configuration using Sequelize
-│   │
 │ ├── models/
 │ │ └── HealthCheck.js # Sequelize model for health check table
-│   │
 │ ├── routes/
 │ │ └── health.js # Router for health check endpoint
-│   │
 │ └── index.js # Main entry point of the application
-│
 ├── .env # Environment variables for database config ├── package.json # Project dependencies and scripts
 └── README.md # Project documentation

-Technologies & Tools
+##Technologies & Tools

 Node.js – JavaScript runtime for server-side applications